 Each semester, each student will choose three Pathways program social gatherings, workshops, campus tours, cultural outings, online modules or other events and have two advising sessions with their transfer coach and/or transfer coordinator.
 Continuation in the program requires:

 - Maintaining a 2.50 GPA and completing at least 6 degree-applicable credits with a C or better each fall and spring semester.

 - Completing ENG 111 and the first college-level MTH course in the semester immediately following completion of any MTE or ENF courses (excluding summer), and completion of ENG 111 and ENG 112 and the first college-level MTH course with a C or better in the first 30 credits.

-A: Log in to your VCCS/Tyler email account and fill in the online declaration form to be considered for Mellon Pathways.
-Priority deadlines are August 1 for fall semester and December 1 for spring semester.
-Declarations will be accepted year-round, but to be fully part of the program in a given semester, please apply by the priority deadline.
+Log in to your VCCS/Tyler email account and fill in the online declaration form to be considered for Mellon Pathways.
+Declarations will be accepted year-round.

 Mellon Research Fellows